hreis/my-portfolio/README.md

 > This is a funny page about me..

-Well, I enjoyed the little free time to improve some techniques about css and html to show a little bit about me and my work experience.
+Well, I enjoyed the little free time to improve some techniques about css and html to show a little bit about me and my work experience

 ![](my-portfolio-gif.gif)